 Sliding doors are available in all glass versions without muntin bars or stiles for a large unobstructed view, perfect for showcasing an attractive lobby or well-manicured grounds.
 Where a large access area is required, telescopic versions fit the bill by providing 25% more door opening than standard sliding doors of the same size.
 In extreme weather areas of the country, hurricane-rated sliding and folding doors that are impact-resistant to large and small objects have been designed to comply with the Miami-Dade County Building Code.

 In ICUs and CCUs, large access areas are required for the trouble-free transport of beds, gurneys, and other medical equipment.
-Manual sliding doors are available in full breakout, partial breakout, and in telescoping versions with or without tracks for this purpose.
+For this purpose, manual sliding doors are available in full breakout, partial breakout, and telescoping versions with or without tracks.
 In ICU/CCU rooms designated as “infection control,” where airborne germs must be kept from spreading to other areas, air and smoke infiltration-rated sliding doors are available.
-These heavy-duty doors are also ideal for corridors where air quality in rooms must be maintained in case of fire.
+These heavy-duty doors are also ideal for corridors where room air quality must be maintained in case of fire.

 Common elements to consider for Low Energy doors for swinging door applications are: width of door opening, maneuvering clearances, hardware, height of thresholds, and slope of ramps.
-For doors equipped with Low Energy power operators, additional requirements are mandated per the ADA standards for compliance to ANSI/BHMA.
-Approximately every five years standards are re-visited for improvements and updates based on the latest technology, industry needs, and usage of automatic door equipment.
+Additional requirements for doors equipped with Low Energy power operators are mandated per the ADA standards for compliance to ANSI/BHMA.
+Approximately every five years, standards are revisited for improvements and updates based on the latest technology, industry needs, and usage of automatic door equipment.

-Many of these doors can be engineered to fit specialty applications for your building(s).
-Contact NABCO for help in selecting the right products to meet your budget and project requirements.
+Many doors can be engineered to fit specialty applications for your building(s).
+Contact NABCO for help selecting the right products to meet your budget and project requirements.